standards-hub/Nuxt_documentation_installation/README.md

       `git push -u origin master`
       `git push -f origin master`

+      To pull from the upstream repository when the normal `git pull` doesn't work.
+      `git pull origin master --allow-unrelated-histories`

 > If there are errors, try `git push -f origin master`

 #### 8. Generate the site and publish it: